 Your friends and/or family members may be the best people to talk to when it comes to seeking out help for drug abuse.
 Of course, some people may be in situations where admitting to having a drug problem may ruin their relationships and perhaps even compromise their living arrangements.
 This is why it may not be the best or most pleasant idea to talk about one’s substance abuse problems with friends and/or family.
 It is yours responsibility to assess your situation, and to consider whether your friends and/or family members will still treat you in a respectful, civil manner.
 If talking about your drug problems or admitting to having drug problems won’t cause problems, your family and friends may be very helpful.
 Your friends and family may be able to advise you about what kind of help to seek out.
 They may provide you with moral support and be very comforting.

-If you really feel that you have substance abuse problems, you can make your problems known to health professionals such as doctors and nurses.
+If you really feel that you have drug abuse problems, you can make your problems known to health professionals such as doctors and nurses.
 They may be able to refer you to professionals who will able to treat you and give you the services that you need.

 You may want to reach out to a therapist for resources and services.
 If you attend a college or high school, you can seek out help by talking to teachers, nurses, school social workers and psychologists.
 Students are frequently encouraged to seek out help from school staff for tough social and emotional issues that come up in their lives.